What is minimalism?

 But then my friend found herself with health issues and a business that had gone pear-shaped.
 Stress went from being an infrequent visitor to the house guest that wouldn’t leave.
 Something had to give.

 One evening they went out with some new friends; a couple who’d made it a habit to live in a different city around the world every year.
-What struck my friend and her husband most was how relaxed and at ease these two were.
+What struck my friend and her husband most was how relaxed and at ease the couple was.

 When they got home later that night their minds were made up.
 They were going to sell their house, dramatically downsize their belongings and reevaluate what they were doing with their lives.
 The letting go process took quite a few months and it wasn’t always easy, but they persevered.